MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

   The Cura slicer software allows the user to click any planar surface to lie flat on the build plate.
 Simply click the highlighted surface, and the winding holder will lie perfectly flat as intended.
-All of the other surfaces on the holder are curved, so it is difficult to lie the piece flat without this planar surface.
+All of the other surfaces on the holder are curved, so it is difficult to lay the piece flat without this planar surface.
-* The print takes around 8-10 hours on my Ender 3.
+* The print takes around 8-10 hours on my Ender 3 with standard settings.
 * The most difficult supports to remove from the print are the ones that reside within the carbon brush houses as shown in blue below: